 Introduction

-Sauron is the GraphQL API your application’s server will call to request the data you seek.
+Sauron is the GraphQL API your application’s server will call to request the data you seek using the data key.

 Check out the GraphQL Schema Reference to see details on all Queries, Mutations, Types and their descriptions.

-We provide a Node.js SDK that makes it super easy to interact with the Sauron API. eyeofsauron completely abstracts away the complexity of authentication and interacting with the GraphQL APIs.
+We provide packages that makes it super easy to interact with the Sauron API.
+They completely abstract away the complexity of authentication and interacting with the GraphQL APIs.

 npm i -g @gandalf-network/eyeofsauron